If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The central principle

 The right decision depends on the specific medication, the specific person, how severe their condition is, and the stage of pregnancy.
 Those pieces vary too much for a page like this to weigh them.
 What it can do is describe how the decision is approached.
-The decision itself should be made with a clinician, ideally before pregnancy or early in it, so there is time to plan rather than react.
+The decision itself should be made with a clinician, ideally before pregnancy or early in it, so there's time to plan rather than react.

 Weighing the risks both ways